matthewaubert/blog-client/docs/notes.md

 To do:
 - [x] Refactor Form to separate component?
 - [x] Login Page

+# 5/14/23

+To do:
 - [x] Create Auth context and enable logout
+- [x] Decode token and store in app AuthProvider context
+- [x] Memoize AuthProvider
 - [ ] Build useMediaQuery hook?
 - [ ] Add `url` virtual property on Posts, Users, Categories?